wendyelviragarcia/plotVowels/README.md

  This is a Rshiny app hosted [here](https://wendyelvira.shinyapps.io/plotVowels/)

 In order to make it work you need to visit the webpage and upload your database there.
 Alternatevily you can download the files and use the in RStudio in you computer.

 ## Input
- An Excel file  with formant values and the following format (an example is also provided in this same repository):
+ An Excel file  with formant values (F1 and F2) and the following format (an example is also provided in this same repository).
+You will need F3 values if you want 3D.

 vocal | f1 | f2 | f3
 ------------ | ------------- | ------------- | -------------